dioumedeiros-zz/ecoleta/README.md

 </h1>
 <p align="center">A project for ecological collections</p>

-## 🚀 Tecnologias
+## 🚀 Technology

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - [Node.js](https://nodejs.org/en/)
 - [React](https://reactjs.org)
 - [React Native](https://facebook.github.io/react-native/)
 - [Expo](https://expo.io/)

-## 💻 Projeto
+## 💻 Project

-O Ecoleta é um marketplace que ajuda pessoas a encontrarem pontos de coleta de resíduos de forma eficiente.
+Ecoleta is a marketplace that helps people find waste collection points efficiently.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto no formato através [desse link](https://www.figma.com/file/9TlOcj6l7D05fZhU12xWT3/Ecoleta-Booster?node-id=0%3A1).
-Lembrando que você irá precisar ter uma conta no [Figma](http://figma.com/).
+You can view the project layout in the format through [this link] (https://www.figma.com/file/9TlOcj6l7D05fZhU12xWT3/Ecoleta-Booster?node-id=0%3A1).
+Remembering that you will need to have an account on [Figma](http://figma.com/).

-## 🤔 Como contribuir
+## 🤔 How to contribute

-- Faça um fork desse repositório;
+- Fork this repository;
-- Cria uma branch com a sua feature: `git checkout -b minha-feature`;
+- Create a branch with your feature: `git checkout -b minha-feature`;
-- Faça commit das suas alterações: `git commit -m 'feat: Minha nova feature'`;
+- Commit your changes: `git commit -m 'feat: Minha nova feature'`;
-- Faça push para a sua branch: `git push origin minha-feature`.
+- Push to your branch: `git push origin minha-feature`.

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.
+After the merge of your pull request is done, you can delete your branch.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the archive [LICENSE](LICENSE.md) for more details.

 ---